Belgrade: Topography

 Belgrade lies 116.75 m above sea level and is located at the confluence of the Danube and Sava rivers.
 The historical core of Belgrade, Kalemegdan, lies on the right banks of both rivers.
 Since the 19th century, the city has been expanding to the south and east; after World War II, New Belgrade was built on the left bank of the Sava river, connecting Belgrade with Zemun.
 Smaller, chiefly residential communities across the Danube, like Krnjača, Kotež and Borča, also merged with the city, while Pančevo, a heavily industrialised satellite city, remains separate.
 The city has an urban area of 360 km2, while together with its metropolitan area it covers 3223 km2.

+Dorćol and Stari Grad, Belgrade downtown at night.

 On the right bank of the Sava, central Belgrade has a hilly terrain, while the highest point of Belgrade proper is Torlak hill at 303 m.
 The mountains of Avala (511 m) and Kosmaj (628 m) lie south of the city.
 Across the Sava and Danube, the land is mostly flat, consisting of alluvial plains and loessial plateaus.
+One of the characteristics of the city terrain is mass wasting.
+On the territory covered by the General Urban Plan there are 1,155 recorded mass wasting points, out of which 602 are active and 248 are labeled as 'high risk'.
+They cover almost 30% of the city territory and include several types of mass wasting.
+Downhill creeps are located on the slopes above the rivers, mostly on the clay or loam soils, inclined between 7 and 20%.
+The most critical ones are in Karaburma, Zvezdara, Višnjica, Vinča and Ritopek, in the Danube valley, and Umka, and especially its neighbourhood of Duboko, in the Sava valley.
+They have moving and dormant phases, and some of them have been recorded for centuries.
+Less active downhill creep areas include the entire Terazije slope above the Sava (Kalemegdan, Savamala), which can be seen by the inclination of the Pobednik monument and the tower of the Cathedral Church, and the Voždovac section, between Banjica and Autokomanda.